SAP Privacy Statement

 You have the right:

-to non-discriminatory treatment for exercise of any of your data protection rights;
+to non-discriminatory treatment for exercise of any of your data protection rights; and

-- in case of request from SAP for access to your Personal Data, for such information to be portable, if possible, in a readily usable format that allows you to transmit this information to another recipient without hindrance
+if you request access to your Personal Data, for such information to be portable, if possible, in a readily usable format that allows you to transmit this information to another recipient without hindrance.

-In addition to contacting SAP at email@example.com, you may also exercise your rights as follows:
+In addition to contacting SAP at webmaster[@]sap.com, you may also exercise your rights as follows:

-You can call toll-free to submit a request using the numbers provided here.
+You can call toll-free to submit a request using the numbers provided here or click here - Limit the Use of My Sensitive Personal Information.
 You can also designate an authorized agent to submit requests to exercise your data protection rights to SAP.
 Such authorized agent must be registered with the California Secretary of State and submit proof that you have given authorization for the agent to act on your behalf.

 Where SAP is subject to certain privacy requirements in the Philippines, the following also applies: